OneLastTry/sda-generator/README.md

 After the container, from the main directory, start the generation process by executing the command below.
 Note that **p** is the number of patient, hence the example below generates 5 patients `-p 5`.
+Do not run for more than 10K patients, if you need a large sample see the last section of this file.

 ```bash
 docker run --rm -v $PWD/output:/output hsdemo-loader/synthea:base /synthea/bin/synthea --exporter.ccda.export=true --exporter.fhir.export=false --exporter.hospital.fhir.export=false -p 5